Skparab1/randomizing-algorithm/README.md

 # randomizing-algorithm
-- Random number generating algorithm

 - I've heard that the way computers generate random numbers is not really random, but algorithm based.

-- This algorithm does generate varying numbers, but some repeated many times, and some never appear.
+- This algorithm does generate varying numbers, but some are repeated more than others

 - works better for larger number ranges, for small ranges variation is little